Respiratory allergy

 Researchers will assess whether the specifically designed education package reduces symptoms and improves quality of life, compared to standard care delivered by your doctor.

-Who can take part:
+Who could take part:

-• 14 to 29 year olds
+14 to 29 year olds who have been:

-• People who have doctor-diagnosed hay fever
+• Diagnosed with hay fever

 • Follow the educational resources provided